Remote temples by helicopter

-Experts have claimed that the temple rivalled Angkor Wat in size and magnificence and it has been estimated that it took about 20,000 laborers and about 30 years to build it.
+Experts have claimed that the temple rivalled Angkor Wat in size and magnificence and it has been estimated that it took about 20,000 labourers and about 30 years to build it.
 Highlights of Banteay Chhmar include the exceptional bas-reliefs on the walls, although many are damaged due to vandalism or theft.
 The Global Heritage Fund is currently working on putting life-size jigsaw puzzle pieces back together.

 The beautiful complex is surrounded by a water-filled moat, occupying an area of nine hectares.
 A simple local lunch will be cooked for you by the local women’s group at the community restaurant.
 Depending on your timings you may also visit one of the spectacular satellite sites consisting of crumbling ruins in the grips of nature, hidden in the countryside.